G

 This is what most people searching for alternatives actually need: see whether the engines mention you, track it over time, and watch a few competitors, without a four-figure bill.

-Otterly.ai is the simplest place to start, with an entry plan reported around $29 a month and a free trial.
+Otterly.ai is the simplest place to start, with its Lite plan at $29 a month as of June 2026 and a free trial.
 It monitors mentions and links across the major engines with a clean, low-friction setup.
 The common knock is the flip side of that simplicity: power users find it thin once they want depth.

 Peec AI is the community's default "bigger but still affordable" pick, with a starter plan around €89 a month.
 People consistently praise its clean interface, unlimited seats, and direct founder support, and it raised a $21 million Series A in late 2025, so it is not a weekend project.
 It is the tool most often named when someone on a forum says they left Profound for something saner.

-geotoolbox, which we make, belongs in this tier as well: it tracks visibility across all seven major engines from a free plan or $41 a month, and it is the only option here that also flags whether the AI crawlers can reach your pages, the blind spot covered later in this guide.
-We list it plainly because it is ours, not because it tops a ranking, and the free tier lets you weigh it against the rest yourself.
+geotoolbox, which we make, belongs in this tier as well: the free plan tracks ChatGPT, paid tiers from $39 a month billed annually ($49 monthly) unlock more engines up to all seven (the $39 Starter covers ChatGPT, Perplexity, and Google AI Overviews), and it is the only option here that also flags whether the AI crawlers can reach your pages.
+We list it plainly because it is ours, not because it tops a ranking; the free tier has credit caps and our prompt-volume intelligence does not match Profound's real-conversation dataset, so weigh it against the rest by the same criteria, not on our word.
 If price is your main constraint, start with any of these and upgrade only when you hit a real wall.

 If You Already Pay for an SEO Suite